billthefarmer/gridle/README.md

 ## Refresh
-Tap the **Refresh** button in the toolbar to clear the display and guess another gridle of words.
+Tap the **Refresh** button in the toolbar to clear the display and generate another gridle of words.
 Words are chosen at random from a list, and are checked that they haven't been used recently.

 ## Share